f5devcentral/f5-big-iq-lab/docs/class5/module10/module10.rst

 **[New 7.1.0]**

+The BIG-IP system uses geolocation software to identify the geographic location of a client or web application user.
+The default IP geolocation database provides IPv4 addresses at the continent, country, state, ISP, and organization levels, and IPv6 addresses at the continent and country levels.

+F5 regularly releases database updates in the GeoLocationUpdates container on the F5 Downloads site.

-1. Follow the steps to download the geolocation database described in the following article `K22650515`_.
+1. Follow the steps to download the geolocation database and MD5 described in the following article `K22650515`_.

 .. _K22650515: https://support.f5.com/csp/article/K22650515

-2. You should have now 2 ip-geolocation files, 1 zip and 1 MD5.
+2. You should have now 2 ip-geolocation files (1 zip and 1 MD5).

 3. Login to BIG-IQ as **david** by opening a browser and go to: ``https://10.1.1.4``